Lawrence Byford: Career

 Byford's police career began in 1947 as a constable with the West Riding Constabulary, where he rose to be the Commander of the Huddersfield Division.
 He also graduated from the University of Leeds with a law degree in 1956.
 He left in 1968 to join the senior leadership team of Lincolnshire Police, and was Chief Constable from 1973 to 1977.
 He was a Regional Inspector of Constabulary from 1978 until his appointment to the top job.
 In retirement he served as President of Yorkshire County Cricket Club from 1991 to 1999.

 Honours

 He was awarded the Queen's Police Medal (QPM) in the 1974 New Years Honours List.
 He was appointed a Commander of the Order of the British Empire in 1979, and was knighted in 1984.
 He was appointed as the Deputy Lieutenant (DL) of the County of Lincolnshire on 24 November 1987.
+The University of Leeds awarded him an honorary degree (LLD) in 1987.
 He was appointed as the Deputy Lieutenant (DL) of the County of North Yorkshire on 31 March 1998.
 On 10 August 2000 he was moved to the retired list in both counties upon reaching the mandatory retirement age of 75.